kiran-capoor94/Tours-Booking/README.md

 $ pipenv --python 3.7
 ```

-Install dependencies stated in the root folder of the project under requirements.txt file.
+Install dependencies stated in the local file in the root folder of the project under requirements folder.
 ```
-$ pipenv install -r requirements.txt
+$ pipenv install -r requirements/local.txt
 ```

 Test the project using Django's Runserver command